noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 Lillywood-san handed me a golden saw...
 This looks like an amazing piece of jewelry, but does that mean I have to cut off the branch with that?

-“...It’s an “Orichalcon Saw”.”
+“...It’s an ‘Orichalcon Saw.’”

 [...Eh?]

 Orichalcon?
 Isn’t this like a really amazing thing?
 Isn’t that like one of the most powerful equipment in games?

-“Well then, I’ll leave “10 saws” in case it’s not enough.
+“Well then, I’ll leave 10 saws in case it’s not enough.
 If it isn’t enough, please tell me.”

 [...Huh?]